 To address mental health issues, some programs, including those at Saint Paul College in Minnesota, Front Range Community College and Contra Costa College in California, have integrated mental health counseling, while others are developing partnerships with external partners or working with counseling services in students' K-12 districts.
-Gateway programs also frequently connect students with resources available in their home K-12 districts, including counseling and services for students with disabilities.

-66 We do warm handoffs all the time.
-We'll walk over with them to whatever the resource is to remove the fear and barrier right off the bat. ??
+Gateway programs also frequently connect students with resources available handoffs all the time.
+We'll walk over with them to whatever the resource is to remove the fear and barrier right off the bat.?